 Any child of someone with the condition has a 50% chance of inheriting it.

-Doctors suspected the diagnosis after her father shot dead her mother and was detained under the Mental Health Act.
+Doctors suspected the diagnosis after her father killed her mother and was detained under the Mental Health Act.

 The father tested positive for Huntington's Disease, which is caused by a faulty gene and leads to the progressive loss of brain cells, affecting movement, mood and thinking skills.
 It can also cause aggressive behaviour.